 What Are Opossums?

 The opossum is the common name for a group of marsupial mammals across North and South America.
-There are currently 60 known species of opossum.
-They are often called possum instead of opossum, but possum refers to a different group of animals.
+There are over 100 known species of opossum.
+They are often called possums instead of opossums, but possum refers to different animals.

 Opossums are nocturnal animals, so they are most active at night.
-They typically spend the daytime resting in tree hollows away from human-populated areas.
-They often venture into villages and towns at night to scavenge through rubbish for leftover food.
+They typically spend the daytime resting in tree hollows away from populated areas.
+They often venture into towns at night to scavenge through rubbish for leftover food.

 Unfortunately, opossums play dead as a defense against predators, leading people to believe they are dead.
 Many opossums that were alive and healthy have been buried in people’s yards as the person has assumed they are dead.

-Opossums are noisiest during the breeding season, and if you live near an area where opossums are common, you will know when the breeding season has arrived!
+Opossums are noisiest during the breeding season, and if you live near opossums, you will know when the breeding season has arrived.

-When opossums are searching for a mate, they make loud clicking noises that sound like humans when we tut (clicking the tongue against the roof of the mouth).
-Both males and females follow the sounds of other opossum clicks to find a mate.
+When opossums are searching for a mate, they make loud clicking noises.
+Males and females follow the sounds of the clicks to find a mate.

 Opossums can reproduce twice yearly, but most females only give birth to one litter per year.
 Since opossums are solitary, the male has no input in rearing the young.

-A female can give birth to as many as 20 joeys, but the average is between 4 and 10.
-Like kangaroos, opossum joeys are tiny at birth, around the size of a bean.
-They are born after a gestation of around 11-14 days and travel from the birth canal, up the fur covering the mother’s stomach, and into the pouch.
+A female can give birth to as many as 20 young, but the average is between 4 and 10.
+Opossums are tiny at birth, around the size of a bean.
+They are born after a gestation of around 11-14 days and move straight into the mother’s pouch.

-Here, they latch on to a teat and continue to grow.
-After a month or so, the joeys are big enough to come out of the pouch, and the mother will carry her babies on her back.
+They latch on to a teat in the pouch, continuing to grow.
+After a month, they are big enough to come out of the pouch, and the mother will carry the babies on her back.

 If this does not work, opossums will hiss or even screech.
-This ear-piercing sound is often heard during the breeding season when two males come across one another or a male tries to mate with a female who is already pregnant.
+The ear-piercing screech is often heard during the breeding season when two males come across one another or a male tries to mate with a female who is already pregnant.

 What Sounds Do Baby Opossums Make?

-Mothers sometimes get separated from their joeys with so many babies to look after.
+Mothers sometimes get separated from their young with so many to look after.
 One or two may fall off her back or be unable to keep up with her during nighttime foraging.

-Joeys call to their mothers using a ‘choo’ sound that sounds like a sneeze.
-As opossums can mate twice yearly, hearing opossum joeys are common yearlong.
-While most females will only mate once per year, many find a mate to breed twice yearly to raise two litters within 12 months.
+Joeys call to their mothers using a choo sound that sounds like a sneeze.
+As opossums can mate twice yearly, hearing young opossums is common yearlong.
+While most females will only mate once per year, many find a mate to breed twice annually to raise two litters within 12 months.

-Joeys may hiss at their siblings when fighting over the best spot on their mother’s back, but they are quiet compared to adult opossums.
+Young opossums may hiss at their siblings when fighting over the best spot on their mother’s back, but they are typically quiet compared to adult opossums.

 Opossums vs. Possum

-There is often fierce debate over the proper name for these quirky critters.
-The true answer is that they are not the same but two distinct species.
-Opossums are native to North and South America.
-They are the only native marsupial on the continent of the Americas.
-Possums are endemic to Australia, meaning this is the only place they are found.
+There is often a debate over the proper name for these two animal species.
+The answer is that they are two distinct species.
+Opossums are native to North and South America and are the only native marsupial in the Americas.
+Possums are endemic to Australia and are not found anywhere else.

-Their body is long and slender, with short legs compared to their body size and a long rat-like tail.
-The Colouring of their coarse fur ranges from pure white to pale grey, slate grey, and black.
-They generally have white faces and white fur on their stomach.
+Their body is long and slender, with short legs compared to their bodies and long rat-like tail.
+The fur ranges from pure white to pale grey, slate grey, and black, with white fur on their faces and stomachs.

-On the other hand, Australian possums have more rounded faces, shorter snouts, fewer whiskers, and ears more like a rabbit.
-Possums have a much large size.
+Australian possums have rounded faces, shorter snouts, fewer whiskers, and ears more like a rabbit.
+Possums are generally much larger than their American cousins.
 Some possum species can be as small as three or more inches, while others can be larger than a house cat.

-They are greyish brown with cream-yellow fur on the lower portions of the face and down the chest, stomach, and back of the legs.
-Some possums can have a silver-grey coat like a chinchilla or degu, and black fur is also possible.
+Possums are greyish brown with cream-yellow fur on the lower portions of the face and down the chest, stomach, and back of the legs.
+Some possums have a silver-grey coat like a chinchilla, and black fur is also possible.
 Possums also have bushy tails, unlike the hairless tails of American opossums.

-Both species are nocturnal (active at night), omnivorous (eating both meat and vegetation), and marsupials (carrying young in a stomach pouch).
+Both species are nocturnal, omnivorous, and marsupials.
 They both inhabit similar environments, preferring woodland with nearby water sources.
 However, they are adaptive animals and are commonly seen scavenging through human bins or feeding off roadkill.